 He reminded me to collect some important equipment.
 He said please collect certain instruments and some money from his other jacket, 800 dollars he said.
 I told him, it is better for him to save his life first.
 Then, he got in and we headed towards Asmara.

 While in the car, I did ask him why he came to attack the capital?
 Thinking that innocent people might be attacked by his bombs.
-He responded that the Eritrean air force had done many damages in Mekele.
+He responded that the Eritrean air force had done much damages in Mekele.
 Our intention was to attack the airport, not the people, that was to hinder more attacks.
 It came out convincing and I just stopped asking more questions.
 Do you have some water?
 He asked.
 As I had a bottle of water, I passed him the bottle to drink from.
 At that moment, I did not know that the guy was colonel Bezabih Petros and that it was his second-time capture.

 By the time we approached near the main Asmara-Dbarwa road, many cars and many people had joined us and the route was over-crowded.
 Our car couldn’t move forward due to the high traffic.
 Some of the cars deliberately entered on our way to stop us and watch who the pilot was.
-The radio presenter of the voice of the masses (Dimitsi hafash), Mr. Asmerom…….. , ordered to stop the car and asked the pilot to come out and then he said, oh!!!!!!!
+The radio presenter of the voice of the masses (Dimitsi hafash), Mr. Asmerom…….. , ordered to stop the car and asked the pilot to come out, and then he said, oh!!!!!!!
 “Shaleka Bezabih” you came again, what a surprise!
 The pilot responded confidently yes, I am colonel Bezabih, not Shaleka Bezabih.
 Oh, you are colonel now, responded the journalist.
 A cameraman took video and told him to get into the car again.
 It seems that Colonel Bezabih knew his fate that no problem would come as a result of his capture.
-I even chatted with him while in the car about other things, like the Sembel building complexes in Asmara and life in Asmara etc. It did not seem that he had fear.
-He was completely relaxed, except the pain he was feeling on his hand.
+I even chatted with him while in the car about other things, like the Sembel building complexes in Asmara and life in Asmara, etc. It did not seem that he had feared.
+He was completely relaxed, except for the pain he was feeling on his hand.

 Because of the euphoria of catching a pilot and also to run away from the cars following us, we were driving very fast.
 We did not stop at the traffic lights, although the red lights were on.
 We just passed all the traffic lights one by one at high speed.
 The same as ambulances do.
 At the same time, other cars were following us at high speed.
 It looked like cars were racing.
 Some tried many times to pass by our car in order to see who the pilot was.
-But our car was fast enough to pass all those trying to come near by.
+But our car was fast enough to pass all those trying to come nearby.
 By the time we had reached to bar Jima area, we were alone as the others couldn’t catch up due to traffic.

 Inside, I saw General Sibhat Efrem standing just in front of the presidential office, talking to another person.
 They both had walky-talky radios on their hands.
 I thought that they were following the war situation from Asmara.
 I picked up the jacket of the pilot and just wondered to give it to someone.
 There was no one around except the General.
 The general said “men eyu shimika neti jacket nabti geza kedka habo” he said in Tigrigna ( Go and give it to someone in that room, pointing his hand to the other side of the compound).
 I walked to the other side and gave it to someone.
 They told us to get out of the compound and wait for them outside, by the side of gual ankere (the singer) boutique.